Big Sur: Marine protected areas

 The off-shore region of the Big Sur Coast is protected by the Monterey Bay National Marine Sanctuary.
 Within that sanctuary are other conservation areas and parks.
 The onshore topography that drops abruptly into the Pacific continues offshore where a narrow continental shelf drops to the continental slope in only a few miles.
 The ocean reaches a depth of more than 12000 ft just 50 mi offshore.
-Two deep submarine canyons cut into the shelf near the Big Sur coast: the Sur Submarine Canyon, reaching a depth of 3000 ft just 8 mi south of Point Sur, and Partington Submarine Canyon, which reaches a similar depth of 6.8 mi offshore of Grimes Canyon.
+Two deep submarine canyons cut into the shelf near the Big Sur coast: the Sur Submarine Canyon, reaching a depth of 3000 ft just 8 mi south of Point Sur, and Partington Submarine Canyon, which reaches a similar depth 6.8 mi offshore of Grimes Canyon.

 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.